KevinA2505/VastVoid/README.md

 based on a learned Q-table updated every frame.
 Enemies are spawned through the `create_learning_enemy()` helper by default and will adapt slightly to the player's tactics.

+The Q-table for these enemies is saved to `learning_enemy_q_table.pkl` in the project root when the game exits.
+Spawning enemies load this file if present so their behaviour persists between sessions.